milahu/fully-open-source-wireguard-vpn-providers/README.md

 ### PIA is slow

-bandwidth throttling: at constant load, speed is limited to 10 Mbps = 3 TB/month
+longterm performance: at constant load, speed is limited to 10 Mbps = 3 TB/month (bandwidth throttling)

 <details>